 - 1 ounce grated or sliced cheese for each cup of veggies (we usually use American as it melts and blends easier.)

-- Milk, any type, including lactose-free or evaporated milk–as needed for liquid (or you can use cooking broth)
+- Milk, any type, including lactose-free or evaporated milk–as needed for liquid (or you can use cooking broth).
+If you are trying to increase calories, you can add cream or olive oil.

 - Generally we begin with cooking the potatoes in water and add the other veggies midway through cooking, depending on what veggie we’re talking about.
 (If you are using greens like fresh spinach or Swiss chard, they will reduce significantly so you will need to use very little water and fill the pot up with greens!)